Rahul-DS25M008/painting_restoration_eval/outputs/supervisor_package/supervisor_feedback_agenda.md

 The meeting should answer these questions:

 1. Is the 50-painting controlled subset sufficient?
+2. Should the final experiment scale toward 300 paintings?
-2. Is the refined metric-region policy accepted?
+3. Is the refined metric-region policy accepted?
-3. Should texture and brushstroke-proxy diagnostics remain part of the core framework?
+4. Should texture and brushstroke-proxy diagnostics remain part of the core framework?
-4. Is the 40-case Stable Diffusion uncertainty subset sufficient for the thesis?
+5. Is the 40-case Stable Diffusion uncertainty subset sufficient for the thesis?
-5. Should uncertainty heatmaps be expanded to all 200 non-zero cases?
+6. Should uncertainty heatmaps be expanded to all 200 non-zero cases?
-6. Should SDXL remain feasibility-audited only?
+7. Should SDXL remain feasibility-audited only?
-7. Should semantic/iconographic checks be added after feedback?
+8. Should metric-policy ablation be added after feedback?
+9. Should color consistency metrics be added?
+10. Should boundary/seam consistency metrics be added?
+11. Should damage-size sensitivity analysis be added?
+12. Should restoration risk scoring or diagnostic risk profiles be added?
+13. Should metadata-driven or computed visual grouping be added?
-8. Should metadata-driven analysis be added after feedback?
+14. Should mask/input robustness analysis be added?
-9. Should metric-policy ablation be added after feedback?
+15. Should semantic/iconographic checks be added after feedback?
-10. Should the Streamlit dashboard be treated as a formal supporting artifact?
+16. Should the Streamlit dashboard be treated as a formal supporting artifact?

 ## 4. Recommended presentation order